-Some clinical trial information is available at this time to support the use of Moderna COVID-19 vaccine to prevent COVID-19.
+Information from clinical trials is available at this time to support the use of Moderna COVID-19 vaccine to prevent COVID-19.
 In clinical trials, approximately 15,400 individuals 18 years of age and older have received at least 1 dose of the Moderna COVID-19 vaccine.
 More information is needed to know how well Moderna COVID-19 vaccine works to prevent COVID-19 and the possible adverse events from it.

 Moderna COVID-19 vaccine has not undergone the standard review to be approved by the FDA for use.
 However, the FDA has approved an Emergency Use Authorization (EUA) to allow people 18 years of age and older to receive it.

 Talk to your doctor about the risks and benefits of receiving this medication.